kchu25/blockchains/blog/desci/ex_platform.md

 ## The Power Law Problem: Preventing Protocol Monopolies

+*If early protocols earn royalties forever, won't the first movers dominate and kill innovation?
+Yes—unless you design against it.*

-> **You're absolutely right—this creates a "rich get richer" problem.
+> **This creates a "rich get richer" problem.
 The first good protocol for "measure blood glucose" gets 1000 forks, makes 50k in royalties, and dominates forever.
 New scientists see this and think "why bother?"**
 >
 > **This kills innovation.
 Here's how to fix it:**
 >